mingwzhang/Connect-4-Java/README.md

-Connect 4 Java
+**Connect 4 Java**

 This is a text-based implementation of the classic Connect 4 game in Java, created as a college project back when I was new to coding.

-How to Play
+**How to Play**

+Compile:
-Compile: Compile the Connect4.java file.
+Compile the Connect4.java file.

+Run:
-Run: Run the compiled file to start the game.
+Run the compiled file to start the game.

+Gameplay:
-Gameplay: Players take turns to drop either a red or yellow disk into one of the columns of the board.
+Players take turns to drop either a red or yellow disk into one of the columns of the board.
 The first player to connect four of their disks in a row (horizontally, vertically, or diagonally) wins the game.
 If the board is filled without a winner, the game ends in a draw.

-This project is no longer actively maintained.
-However, feel free to fork the repository and make improvements.
-Pull requests will be considered.
+(This project is no longer actively maintained.)

-License
-This project is licensed under the MIT License - see the LICENSE file for details.